foozyfoozand/rock-deployer/playbooks/roles/kickstart/README.md

 The absolute path to the installation .iso file. ex: /root/rhel-7-server-x86_64.iso
 iso_path:

-Define a short name for the kickstart media. ex: rhel7.4
-os_name:

 Remove the iso from the system?
 Override to "true" to keep.
 keep_iso: false